tzuchiangshen/msp430_code/fabooh/readme.md

 Motivation
 ----------

+FABricate (construct, manufacture; specifically : to construct from diverse and usually standardized parts) + OOH (to exclaim in amazement)

 I started with the msp430 when msp430-gcc didn't know about the value line chips.
 Most of the examples supplied by Texas Instruments looked like they were written by someone who took the asm code and just formatted it for 'C'.
 The small code differences required